 Either option is fine.
-There’s on right or wrong… just make sure to do the research before you buy your son his first Tallit and (especially) Tefillin.
+There’s no right or wrong… just make sure to do the research before you buy your son his first Tallit and (especially) Tefillin.

-Tip: If you’re planning a Bar Mitzvah ceremony at your home town and later travel to Israel, then you’ll have to buy it in advance… you can’t wait till you get to Israel.
+Tip: If you’re planning a Bar Mitzvah ceremony at your home town and later planning a trip to Israel, then you’ll have to buy it in advance… you can’t wait till you get to Israel.
 Luckily, you can easily get a beautiful made-in-Israel Bar Mitzvah Tallit and Tefillin shipped to your home.

 Bar/Bat Mitzvah Certificate

 - … We get a certificate when we’re born

 - … We get a certificate when we finish college.

 - … Heck, these days, kids even get a certificate when they finish kindergarten.